CodeEffect/RemoteEdit/README.md

 # Remote Edit #

 A plugin for Sublime Text 3 for editing files over SFTP.
-Currently windows only.

 ## Details ##